 Are Bed Bugs a Problem in the UK?

 According to pest control experts Empire Pest Control in London, bed bugs have been a growing problem since the 1990s.
 Of course, they have been around for millions of years but as we live closer and closer together and we travel more globally things have got worse.
 They are also spreading because of international freight, increasing temperatures and a relatively new idea of upcycling old furniture, buying secondhand furniture and the popularity of vintage household goods.
+Toronto Emergency Pest Control is necessary to remove them as they may even cause serious diseases.

 More and more properties are having to deal with bed bugs, and it has nothing to do with being clean or dirty.
 It is all to do with coming into contact with bugs and eggs and this can happen through clothing, bedding or furniture.
 It only takes one person to buy a cushion on eBay and bring it into a home to potentially start an infestation.